oznogon/gattaibushido-public/rules/02_pilots.md

 This maximum increases automatically through play, as you Evolve your Pilot.
 There are a small number of other ways to increase your max Hand, but you'll have to figure those out.

 For info on card Hands, see p.
 XX.
 For info on Evolving, see p.
 XX.

-## Pilots: Power Weapons

-(PLAYTEST NOTE: Currently in the Playbooks)

 ## Pilots: Robos